NGC 3324 and IC 2599

 NGC 3324 using the data from the James Webb Space Telescope

 The image above was build using the publicly available data from the JWST.
-I mapped the filters to the following colours:
+The second image shows the area of the main image corresponding to the JWST image.

 f444w-f470n → Red